-Erika Girardi’s Marriage Is Pulled Into Question On ‘RHOBH’
+Erika Girardi’s Marriage Is Called Into Question On ‘RHOBH’

 Then, after feeling inspired to branch out with her own career, Tom was by her side and offered his support.

-“He said, ‘I think that would be wonderful — go,’ ” Erika Girardi recalled.
+“He said, ‘I think that would be wonderful — go,'” Erika Girardi recalled.
 “I think that’s what makes marriage work — when you allow each other to be strong in their chosen profession; when you support each other and love each other.”

 TONIGHT #DWTS #teamprettyxxpensive????????????????????